-- 6. The College upholds data protection law as part of everyday working practices, through: - a) ensuring all personal information is managed appropriately through this policy; - b) understanding, and applying as necessary, the data protection principles when processing personal information; - c) understanding, and fulfilling as necessary, the rights given to data subjects under data protection law; - d) understanding, and implementing as necessary, the College's accountability obligations under data protection law; and - e) the publication of data protection statements outlining the details of its personal data processing in a clear and transparent manner.
+- 6. The College upholds data protection law as part of everyday working practices, through: - a) ensuring all personal information is managed appropriately through this policy; - b) understanding, and applying as necessary, the data protection principles when processing personal information; - c) understanding, and fulfilling as necessary, the rights given to data subjects under data protection law; - d) understanding, and implementing as necessary, the College's accountability obligations under data protection law; and - e) the publication of privacy notices outlining the details of its personal data processing in a clear and transparent manner.
 Definitions of these terms are found in the Annex below. - 7.
 The College shall appoint a statutory Data Protection Officer, who will be responsible for: - a) monitoring and auditing the College's compliance with its obligations under data protection law, especially its overall risk profile, and reporting on such annually to the College; - b) advising the College on all aspects of its compliance with data protection law; - c) acting as the College's standard point of contact with the Information Commissioner's Office with regard to data protection law, including in the case of personal data breaches; and - d) acting as an available point of contact for complaints from data subjects. - 8.
-The College shall otherwise ensure members and staff are aware of this policy and any associated procedures and notes of guidance relating to data protection compliance, and review regularly its procedures and processes to ensure they are fit for purpose. - 9.
-Individual members and staff are responsible for: - a) following relevant College policies, procedures and notes of guidance; - b) only accessing and using personal information as necessary for their contractual duties and/or other College roles; - c) ensuring personal information they have access to is not disclosed unnecessarily or inappropriately; - d) where identified, reporting personal data breaches, and co-operating with College authorities to address them; - e) completing relevant data protection training, as advised by the College; and - f) only deleting, copying or removing personal information when leaving the College as agreed with the College and as appropriate. - 10.
+The College shall appoint a College Data Protection Lead, who will be responsible for: - a) Managing subject data access requests and data subject rights requests. - b) Managing the impact of a data breach within the College, implementing any internal or external recommendation, and reporting all breaches to the statutory Data Protection Officer. - c) Liaising with the police if there is a crime. - d) Determining and (where appropriate) implementing risk measures to reduce likelihood of breaches occurring.
+(In most cases, implementation will be the responsibility of the Domestic Bursar, relevant College Officer, Head of Department or project manager.) - e) Ensuring, with assistance from HR and Heads of Department, that staff are appropriately and proportionally trained, depending on their roles. - f) Creating, updating and maintaining appropriate records (including Privacy Notices and asset registers). - g) Facilitating any audit visit of the statutory Data Protection Officer. - 9.
+The College shall otherwise ensure members and staff are aware of this policy and any associated procedures and notes of guidance relating to data protection compliance, and review regularly its procedures and processes to ensure they are fit for purpose. - 10.
+Individual members and staff are responsible for: - a) following relevant College policies, procedures and notes of guidance; - b) only accessing and using personal information as necessary for their contractual duties and/or other College roles; - c) ensuring personal information they have access to is not disclosed unnecessarily or inappropriately;

+- d) where identified, reporting personal data breaches, and co-operating with College authorities to address them; - e) completing relevant data protection training, as advised by the College; and - f) when leaving the College, only deleting, copying or removing personal information as agreed with the College and as appropriate, and ensuring any necessary deletion is so agreed and actioned. - 11.
 The obligations outlined above do not waive any personal liability for individual criminal offences for the wilful misuse of personal data under data protection legislation.

-Last updated: May 2018
+Last updated: November 2023